 Frameworks

-To integrate each framework with WebdriverIO, there are adapter packages on NPM which must be installed.
-You cannot install the adapters just anywhere; these packages must be installed in the same location WebdriverIO is installed.
+To integrate WebdriverIO with a test framework, you need an adapter package available on NPM.
+Note that the adapter package must be installed in the same location where WebdriverIO is installed.
 So, if you installed WebdriverIO globally, be sure to install the adapter package globally, too.

 First, install the adapter package from NPM: